pdulak/RIDIK/README.md

   - [X] "act as JS developer..."
   - [X] "act as Python developer..."
   - [X] "act as Spanish teacher"
+- [X] "general" panel with predefined tasks that are quickly switched using keyboard shourtuct
 - [X] form that submits on Ctr+Enter for prompts
 - [X] keyboard shortcut to bring RIDIK window to the top
 - [X] implement general "task result" popup / modal in which the tasks notes and debug info will be displayed instead of putting it in various places like it is now.